kiking0501/MathDowsers-ARQMath/README.md

 ### Create a document corpus for the Answer Retrieval task

-The template for the document corpus is the file `template_minimal_v2.html`, which is an HTML page that stores an answer together with its parent math question (that is, a question-answer pair) and other meta information.
+The template for the document corpus is `src_2021/template_minimal_v2.html`, which is an HTML page that stores an answer together with its parent math question (that is, a question-answer pair) and other meta information.

 To create the document corpus,

 - First, download this repository followed by the Lab-provided *Math Stack Exchange* (MSE) collection at the designated paths.
-(Check individual README in the data folder)
+(Check individual README in the `data` folder)

-- Next, create all preprocessing files by running
+- Next, navigate to the source code folder `src_2021`.
+Create all preprocessing files by running

   ```shell
   ./main_preprocessing.sh